-This archive document has been copied from its original text version without editing.
+This archive document has been copied from its original text (ASCII) version without editing.
 It was written by Derek McDonald, author of McBBS, and remains in its original format.

 (c)Copyright 1999, 2007, 2017 Derek E. McDonald & DMCS Technologies.

 Distribution is limited to the non-commercial duplication of this document provided it is complete, unedited and contains this copyright notice.

 By: Derek E. McDonald

 This document serves as a brief but accurate version by version history of MCBBS and its major components in chronological order.
 It is not overly detailed but simply covers the major events and features the program has seen during its 10 year reign on the Earth.
 McBBS has had some 18 versions, only the most significant are covered.

 The program BUSIDAT, a small program I devised to handle business matters such as letter writing and calculations, was abandoned all except for its "letter writing" software which would later be used for this BBS program.
 I have an interesting ability to program my computer by simply hearing how the programs interact with the hardware components by listening to the electrical currents.
 In older machines this was possible because of the small size, modular design and lack of shielding they often had.
 I knew what to listen for because of an enhanced hearing ability, something offered to me due to poor eyesight.

 During this time I was still devising software for my Commodore-64 machine and I had my first hit with a program that re-aligned faulty floppy disk drives.